francisco-leiva/news-homepage/README.md

-# Frontend Mentor - News homepage solution
+# News homepage from Fontend mentor